 - Using mechanisms for determining price and value dehumanize us by removing the need for personal virtue from our account of the good society.

-They are worried a lot by alienation, by external mechanisms that we can’t shape, dominating our lives, and humans losing our capacity for virtue as we lose our autonomy within the greater system.
+They are worried a lot by alienation, by external mechanisms that we can’t shape dominating our lives, and humans losing our capacity for virtue as we lose our autonomy within the greater system.

-(“When I raised concerns like this in college, I was a wise and humane thinker, boldly questioning the trajectory of society, but when New Polity raises this concern, they are foolish luddites who rely on armchair philosophy and ignore empirical reality.”)
+(My baser self says, “When I raised concerns like this in college, I was a wise and humane thinker, boldly questioning the trajectory of society, but when New Polity raises this concern, they are foolish luddites who rely on armchair philosophy and ignore empirical reality.”)

 I no longer get the intuitions behind this claim.
 In my collegiate youth, I made it because I didn’t understand what half the words in the sentence really meant.
 In truth, I can’t really remember why I thought that, and I don’t know how to reconstruct that mind-space.
 I didn’t know what different types of mechanisms were, or why they mattered.
 I didn’t know what society was, or how to think about autonomy, or how they actually functioned.
 I was, frankly, an idiot.
 But why do these gentlemen make this claim?
 What does it mean to them?

-First of all, taken at face value, the statement is absurd, even bargaining and bartering is a mechanism.
+First of all, taken at face value, the original claim is absurd, even bargaining and bartering is a mechanism.
 Courts are a mechanism.
 Letter writing is a mechanism for communication.
 So what does Marc mean?
 Can anyone explain what they are talking about?
 Well, everyone admits that producers need to cover their costs and total upkeep, so whatever method we use to figure and calculate that is a mechanism.
 Is there something dehumanizing about counting and accounting?
 Math-phobic theologians and social philosophers have always had a vendetta against Plato’s injunction to learn Geometry, even more so are they suspicious of accounting and economic models.
 This, of course, makes them poor judges of the use and abuse of models.
 Far easier is it to dehumanize and dismiss the mathematicians, than to learn their occult crafts.
 I am not saying that Jacob and Marc are making this error here.
 I frankly don’t know what they’re doing.

 What I do know is that complex societies require supra-personal mechanisms to function and any honest and consistent attempt to function without them would put one back into a time before laws had to be written down.